 Another issue is Ketoacidosis, which is a life-threatening condition where insufficient insulin causes too many ketones in the blood and urine.
 You may not be able to see this symptom without the help of a vet and some tests, but it’s important to know what it is and that it can be related to canine diabetes in case it comes up.

-How to Treat Canine Diabetes
+How do You Treat Canine Diabetes?

 The treatment of canine diabetes depends on the type your dog has and how severe it is.
 But, there are some things you and your vet can do to help your dog manage the condition.